Nextiva / Blog / Customer Experience

 Personalize experiences

-Our State of CX report found that 49% of buyers make impulse purchases after a personalized experience.
-Personalization can help lower retention and help better position yourself to cater to your customers’ needs.
+49% of buyers make impulse purchases after a personalized experience.
+Personalization can help increase customer retention by catering to your customers’ needs by segmenting customers, tracking behaviors, and adjusting content dynamically.

 Improve agent effectiveness

 Customer satisfaction analytics can also unlock hidden opportunities for revenue growth.
-By analyzing behavior, preferences, and past purchases, you can fine-tune cross-sell and upsell strategies.
+By analyzing behavior, preferences, and past purchases, you can fine-tune cross-sell and upsell strategies that build loyal customers.

 For example, contact centers can use CX insights to recommend relevant products or services during support calls, increasing value for both the customer and the business.